alanhkarp/SitePassword/README.md

 If you click the _More_ button, you'll see and _Instructions_ button.
 Clicking it will take you to this page.

+You might feel uncomfortable having your master password available for your entire browser session.
+You might prefer to enter your master password every time you need a site password.
+The <em>Clear master password on use</em>
+checkbox lets you specify this behavior.
+There is a risk to this choice; you are more likely to have a keylogger running the longer your browser session.

 There is a _Download Site Data_ button at the bottom of the page.
 Clicking it lets you save your settings in a file you can reference if you're at a machine that doesn't have your SitePassword settings.
 This data doesn't contain anything that would seriously compromise your security if it got exposed, but you shouldn't publish it widely.

 [Using the SitePassword Web Page](#webpage)